 There is only one grade of entry, which will operate for both Print and Digital Entries.

 All images entered must be entirely the work of the photographer.
 Composite images are permitted provided all component images meet this requirement.
 For the avoidance of doubt, use of images from any other source including, but not limited to, royalty free image banks and clip art are not permitted.
 All images, including substantially similar cannot have been previously entered in any of the above competitions.
-The exception to this rule are the new “Second Chance” option in the league competitions, and in the Annual competition where one previously entered print can be re-entered in the Annual print competition and one previously entered digital image can be re-entered in the Annual Digital competition.
+The two exceptions to this rule are the new “Second Chance” option in the league competitions, and in the Annual competition where one previously entered print can be re-entered in the Annual print competition and one previously entered digital image can be re-entered in the Annual Digital competition.

 All entries and forms must be submitted to the competition secretary 2 weeks prior to the competition

 Prints can be of any size up to the metric size of 40cm x 50cm and preferably mounted with the title and membership number only on the back.
 To fit SDCC Exhibition frames, print mounts must be 40cm x 50cm and under 4mm thick.
 A 1600×1200 digital copy should also be emailed with your entry form for the club to use in external competitions.

 The file name must contain the title and authors membership number.